syvixor/mangadex-dl/README.md

 ## 📥 Mangadex Downloader

-A simple CLI tool to download manga chapters (solo or bulk) from MangaDex.
+A CLI tool to download manga chapters (solo or bulk) from MangaDex.

 ### 🪐 Features